darrenhusa/majors_dash_prototype/README.md

 # TODO - Optimization
-- [] Build courses data by doing a merge of dataframes instead.
 - [] Figure out how to write a function that takes two dataframes and returns a new df column.